elastest/elastest-toolbox/docs/index.md

 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --lite
 ```

+> **NOTE**: To execute ElasTest in Windows or Mac with Docker Toolbox it is necessary to obtain the virtual machine IP with the command `docker-machine ip default` and specify it in the parameter `server-address`.
+For example, if IP is 192.168.99.100, then the command will look like:

+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --lite --server-address=192.168.99.100`

-Any of these commands will block the shell until ElasTest is stopped.
-This command can be executed with the docker flag `-d` to execute ElasTest detached from the shell.
-That is, if `-d` is used, then the commands returns immediatelly and ElasTest is started in background.
-This command is very useful when ElasTest is started from an automation script:
+The `start` command will block the shell until ElasTest is stopped (see bellow how to stop it).
+But if the docker option `-d` (detached) is used, then the commands returns immediatelly and ElasTest is executed in background.
+This command is very useful to start ElasTest within a script if more actions needs to be done:
 ```
 docker run -d --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --lite
 ```
-> **NOTE**: To execute ElasTest in Windows or Mac with Docker Toolbox it is necessary to obtain the virtual machine IP with the command `docker-machine ip default` and pass a new parameter  `--server-address=192.168.99.100` to execute `start` command.

 ## How to stop ElasTest

-ElasTest can be stopped using `Ctrl+C` in the shell where it has been started.
-Another way to stop the platform is using the `stop` command:
+ElasTest can be stopped using `Ctrl+C` in the shell where `start` command has been executed.
+Another way to stop the platform is opening a new shell and executing the `stop` command:
 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock --rm elastest/platform stop
 ```

 ## Wait for ElasTest is ready to be used

-The `start` command print a log when ElasTest is ready to be used.
-But for automation scripts, it is not easy to read the output log.
-For that reason, the `wait` command can be executed.
+The `start` command outputs an informative message when ElasTest is ready to be used.
+That is ideal for users to know when open the ElasTest URL in the browser.
+When ElasTest is started within a script, is better to start it with the docker option `-d` that start ElasTest in background.
+In that cases, the `wait` command can be used.
 These command will be running until the platform is available.
-In other words, when the `wait` command ends the ElasTest platform will be ready.
-Is possible that ElasTest can not be started.
-In that case, the command will end in ten minutes with 1 as exit code.
-The `wait` command is
+The `wait` command ends when ElasTest platform is ready to be used.
+The `wait` command is executed:
 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform wait
 ```
+Is possible that ElasTest can not be started (for some error) or that the timeout is reached.
+In that cases, the command will end in ten minutes with 1 as exit code.

 ## ElasTest URL and other information

-Once ElasTest Platform is started, it is important to know what is the URL to reach ElasTest.
+Once ElasTest is started, it is important to know what is the URL to reach it.
 By default, the URL is `http://localhost:37006`.
-But it can change in the future.
-It is better to avoid depending on the usual URL and executing `inspect` command.
+But it can change in the future, so is better to query the URL executing the `inspect` command with `--api` parameter:

 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform inspect --api
 ```
 It ElasTest is not started, the command will return 1 as exit code.
+It is planned that `inspect` command can return more information about running ElasTest.

 ## Command help